kyuremmmmz/travel-go-mobile-version/README.md

 ## Researchers
 - **Mark Anthony Lafuente** - Thank you, Mark, for your dedication to gathering essential research, which has provided us with valuable insights into our target audience.
-- **Jerie Lacap** - Thank you, Jerie, for your commitment to organizing research data.
-Your work has been instrumental in helping us understand the travel industry better and build a more impactful product.